COMP1005/COMP1005old2.github.io/episodes/prac03.md

 1. Update the documentation accordingly
 2. Modify the plotting code to do the do the equivalent of the subplot code in the lecture slides (shown below).
-The variable names and labels/titles will need to be changed...
+When adapting the code, the variable names and labels/titles will need to be changed... this is a **very** common task.

 ```python
 plt.figure(1)